iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 1 reviews"/>
 </p>

+> Pointless really, after you go to the trouble of registering and getting it set up, all it does is ask you 3 questions.
+Have you a temperature?
+Have you a continuous cough?
+Did anyone in your household have covid symptoms?
+That's it!!<br> :date: __2021-01-01 20:35:30__

 > Hasn't worked since the upgrade.
 Keeps asking me to connect to network when I am already connected<br> :date: __2020-11-18 14:07:13__

 > Complete rubbish.
 I answered all the questions in the symptom checker as perfectly healthy, it told me to isolate as I had covid symptoms.
 Absolute nonsense.<br> :date: __2020-10-26 23:26:48__